 Our online video series focuses on a wide variety of topics and skills to enhance undergraduate academic success.
 New episodes are released regularly.
 You can: 1) stream it right here; 2) subscribe to this series and download the episodes as a podcast from iTunes or IU Podcast Portal; or 3) watch them on our YouTube channel (IUB_SAC).

-In high school, there were some choice to be made, but not that many.
-A lot of this was basically decided for you.
-Suddenly you get to college, and the number of choices to be made skyrockets.
+In high school, there were some choices to be made, but not that many.
+A lot was basically decided for you.
+Suddenly you get to college, you’re in charge, and the number of options skyrockets.
 There’s the big one, of course – your major, your main curiosity or passion.
 But besides majors, there are all kinds of other “degree enhancements” you could be pursuing.
 This stuff is the spice, the icing, the extra sauce that really makes college an extraordinary experience and the world a broader, deeper, and richer place.
 How can your advisor help you sort through all of these choices?

 In college, what role do academic advisors play in your life as a student?
 What can they help you with?
 And when should you go?
 We talk to students and advisors to get to the bottom of these important questions.